CLC (group): 2018–2020: Black Dress, No.1 and standalone singles

-2020–2023: Worldwide recognition, group's future activities on hold and members departure from Cube

 On March 1, 2020, Billboard reported that the singles "Me" and "Devil" debuted at number 5 and 7, respectively on the US World Digital Songs chart, months after their official releases with "Me" becoming the second best selling song that week only after BTS' "Black Swan".
 In May 2020, Yeeun joined the cast of the Mnet musical reality show, Good Girl.
 Yeeun participated on 3 songs as part of the Good Girl soundtrack: "Barbie", "Witch", and "Mermaid".
 She later promoted the former on the 672nd episode of M Countdown.
 She then released a special solo music video for "Mermaid" on the CLC YouTube channel in the run-up to CLC's September 2020 comeback, Helicopter.

 On August 13, 2020, Cube Entertainment announced that CLC would be making their comeback on September 2, 2020, nearly a year after their last release.
 On August 20, CLC released a new logo, a more simpler and mature monogram with the 'L' being stylised to look like an upside-down '7' in reference to the seven members.
 On August 21, Dive Studios announced that the group would be the hosts of the third season of the Idol 42 podcast, following CIX and Verivery, starting August 27.
 On September 2, CLC released their single, "Helicopter".
 Described as a "trap pop and EDM powerhouse song", "Helicopter" was co-written by member Yeeun.
 On September 17, 2020, CLC released promotional videos in collaboration with Seongdong-gu district, to promote the district's urban regeneration.
-On December 25, 2020, Elkie sent a legal notice to Cube Entertainment requesting termination of her contract.
-She said she had not been paid for her acting activities, and that Cube Entertainment had already stopped their "developmental support" of CLC, putting the group's future on hold.